JeffersonLab/ceInstall/README.md

 module  load gemc/5.10
 ```

-See below for other `module` options.
-Note: the above commands are automatically executed if you load the `clas12` module.
+Note: the above commands are not needed if load the `clas12` module.

 # Quickstart: on a supported OS, with CVMFS